olillevik/skatteetaten.github.io/OpenShift/index.md

 ## Introduction

-Welcome to the Aurora OpenShift Platform of the Norwegian Tax Administration (NTA) on GitHub.
+Welcome to the Aurora OpenShift Platform of The Norwegian Tax Administration (TNTA?) on GitHub.
 The Norwegian Tax Administration is an agency under the authority of the Ministry of Finance and is responsible for taxation and the population register.